whynbe/Car-Price-Prediction-with-Machine-Learning/README.md

-# Car-Price-Prediction-with-Machine-Learning
+🏎️ Task 3: Revving the Algorithm – Car Price Prediction The Hook: Turning horsepower, brand goodwill, and mileage into cold, hard predictions.
-This project implements a machine learning regression model to predict vehicle prices based on features such as brand goodwill, horsepower, and mileage.
-The workflow covers data preprocessing, feature engineering, and rigorous model evaluation utilizing Python libraries including Pandas, Scikit-learn, and Matplotlib.
+The Description: How much is a car really worth?
+This project removes the guesswork by deploying a machine learning regression model to predict vehicle prices based on historical and technical features.
+From heavy data preprocessing and feature engineering to rigorous model evaluation, this repository demonstrates how to handle messy, real-world categorical data.
+Powered by Pandas, Scikit-learn, and Matplotlib, it is a blueprint for automated price forecasting.